-This overview of advance care planning is from a clinical perspective.
+This overview of advance care planning summarises content from the Queensland Health Advance Care Planning Clinical Guidelines.
 For information on advance care planning for patients, carers and family members, please visit the Queensland Government website.

 Advance care planning is a person-centred process of planning for future health and personal care that reflects the person's goals, values, beliefs and preferences.

-A collaborative and coordinated approach to the process to advance care planning establishes an understanding of the person's treatment and care goals in order to assist health professionals to better meet their needs.
+A collaborative and coordinated approach to the process of advance care planning establishes an understanding of the person's treatment and care goals in order to assist health professionals to better meet their needs.

 Effective advance care planning involves ongoing communication between the person, those closest to them, and a multidisciplinary healthcare team to optimise the person's current treatment, care and quality of life.

 Advance care planning can be carried out at any time and will be driven by the person's care needs and their willingness to participate.
 It is an iterative process and should be integrated into clinical practice and routine care.
 Regular review ensures plans remain consistent with the person's values, beliefs and preferences for health and personal care.

 Advance care planning led by clinicians is usually undertaken within a health or aged care setting after a person has been diagnosed with a life-limiting condition.
 It requires respect for the individual and their autonomy.

 - assessing the person's current condition and likely prognosis

 - establishing the person's health and personal goals, values and preferences

 - discussing current and future treatment and personal care options